Have you ever seen an exploding closet? It isn’t pretty.

 “Oh sure.
 Poor little rich girl, got everything she ever wanted.“

-How far from the truth can one get?
+How far from the truth can anyone be?
 My dad taught high school and moonlighted as a coach.
 Money’s tightness reminds me of some teenager’s or Dolly Parton’s jeans.

 Often items I wanted weren’t ever in our monthly budget.
 This proved the rule rather than the exception.